AdyRock/com.ady.button_plus/README.txt

 9. Enter a width.
 Again this is a percentage of the display width.
 10. Enter a Rounding value.
 0 = whole numbers (integer), 1 is 1 decimal place, etc.
 11. Select a Font Size from the list.
-12. Specify the Alignment of the value.
-13. Add more display items as required.
+12. Add more display items as required.
-14. Click on Save Configurations.
+13. Click on Save Configurations.

 Adding a device to Homey: